-The NZ Transport Agency is leading a targeted $22.5 million programme of work to add a range of low-cost safety improvements to make 30 regional state highways safer.
+The NZ Transport Agency is leading a $22.5 million programme to add a range of low-cost safety improvements to make 30 regional state highways safer.

 The roads are in Northland, Taranaki, Manawatu-Wanganui, Canterbury, Otago and Southland and will be upgraded over the summer with rumble strips and better signs.
 Safety barriers will also be added to some roads.